unpingco/Python-for-Probability-Statistics-and-Machine-Learning-2E/README.md

     conda activate pyPSML

 Then, you can run `jupyter notebook` and navigate the Jupyter notebooks for the individual chapters.
+All of the notebooks are fully functional in this so-created environment.
+Note that there are embedded figures in the Jupyter notebooks that are meant to validate the outputs of the Matplotlib codes therein.

 Your comments (including errata) are welcome in the `Issues` link above.

+Good luck!
+I hope you find these materials helpful.